 If you continue to have problems with ResNet Activation, contact ITServices Support Centre for assistance, either by calling 613 533-6666 or by using the Help Form link at the bottom of this page.

-If you have more than 3 computers, contact the Netreg administrators via email and arrangements will be made to register any other computers.
-You should send email to firstname.lastname@example.org and include your name, Queen's NetID, Residence address and phone number.
-You will be contacted within the next business day.
+If you have more than 3 devices, contact the ITServices Support Centre and arrangements will be made to register any other computers.
+Please include your name, Queen's NetID, Residence address and phone number.

 ITServices does NOT support gaming machines.
 They are permitted on ResNet, but they will be shut down if they cause a problem.
 They must be registered manually for ResNet using the link off http://www.queensu.ca/its/networks/resnet.html